-The 1966-1977 Cultural Revolution in China was a cataclysmic event in which the entire society was thrown into chaos.
+The 1966-77 Cultural Revolution in China was a cataclysmic event in which the entire society was thrown into chaos (for good general accounts, see Bernstein 1977 and Lee 1978; for analyses of its effect on education, see Unger 1982 and Deng and Treiman 1997).
 Unleashed initially by Mao Zedong and his agents as a device for purging Mao's (perceived) political enemies, it soon acquired its own escalating dynamic as an uncontrolled mass movement.
-Universities were shut down entirely from 1966-1972, and secondary schools from 1966-1968 and, when they re-opened, schools at both levels were concerned primarily with political indoctrination until the restoration of academic standards in 1977.
+Universities were shut down entirely from 1966-1972, and secondary schools from 1966-68 and when they reopened schools at both levels were concerned primarily with political indoctrination until the restoration of academic standards in 1977.
 At the same time, many new primary schools were opened in villages, but typically with a very low academic standard (Unger 1982).
 Students and other urban workers, especially the "intelligentsia" (those with upper secondary or tertiary education working in professional or technical jobs), were "sent down" to the countryside to work as peasants, and political loyalty rather than competence became the main criterion for both educational and occupational advancement.
-Under these circumstances, especially the school closures and abandonment of the academic curriculum for several years after schools re-opened, it would be surprising if the quality of education did not suffer.
+Under these circumstances, especially the school closings and abandonment of the academic curriculum for several years after schools reopened, it would be surprising if the quality of education did not suffer.
 In particular, since an important aspect of schooling is the expansion of literacy-the ability to identify increasing numbers of characters-we should expect that, relative to their level of schooling, students educated during the Cultural Revolution would be able to identify fewer characters than those educated before or since.
-Of course, differences in the number of characters identified at the time of the survey, when respondents ranged from age 20 to 69, is hardly an ideal measure of the number of characters learned in school since, as we have seen, literacy appears to vary over the life course, increasing for nonmanual workers and those living in urban areas and decreasing for manual workers and those living in rural areas.
+Of course, differences in the number of characters identified at the time of the survey, when respondents ranged from age 20 to 69, is hardly an ideal measure of the number of characters learned in school since, as we have seen literacy appears to vary over the life course, increasing for nonmanual workers and those living in urban areas and decreasing for manual workers and those living in rural areas.
 Still, the number of characters identified is the only measure available, and its use is warranted given how little is yet systematically known about how the Cultural Revolution affected the development of adult intellectual skills.